 The big question is, why does it matter?
-Well, there are four reasons, and they are eye-openers that may have you rethinking your approach to the assembly process.
+Well, there are four main reasons that may have you rethinking your approach to the assembly process.

 Before we dig into these reasons, there is an obvious overall benefit for using local assembly; it will save you time and money.
 Working with a local business has many misconceptions, and one of them is that the cost of working locally is significantly larger than working internationally.

-Over the eighteen months, this narrative has shifted as supply chains have crumbled due to COVID-19.
+That narrative shifted as supply chains crumbled due to COVID-19.
 Local manufacturing and assembly have become a vital lifeline in the US and industries like Automotive and EV are seeing the benefits of this trend and making some major shifts.

 4 Benefits of Local Assembly